wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 -----

 * Consult the `14.09 Roadmap <https://projects.xivo.io/versions/200>`_
-* Rest API 1.0 is no more.
+* REST API 1.0 is no more.
 All code, tests and documentation was removed from XiVO.
-  All code developped for Rest API 1.0 must now be adapted to use Rest API 1.1.
+  All code developped for REST API 1.0 must now be adapted to use REST API 1.1.

 14.08